-No one can see into the future, but you can predict a few things with uncanny accuracy, and one of those predictions is how you’ll age based on your current lifestyle … particularly if you’re sedentary.
+No one can see into the future, but you can predict a few things with uncanny accuracy, and one of those predictions is exactly how you’ll age based on your current lifestyle … particularly if you’re sedentary.

 Similarities Between Space Flight/Bed Rest and Aging

+After just a few weeks in microgravity, muscle cells will atrophy and becomes as weak as most sedentary 80-year olds.
+Calcium will be leached from their bones at a greatly accelerated rate.
 Normal bone growth will be upset, leaving their bones pitted with craters and liable to fracture.
 Imagine the bones as being like a wool sweater that has been eaten by moths.
-The astronauts’ balance will be highly compromised.
-Along with reduced muscle mass and bone density, they will experience a decrease in aerobic capacity, strength, insulin sensitivity and growth hormone while experiencing an increase in cortisol production and risk of cancer and an immune system that is so weakened that even a minor infection can pose a significant threat.
+The astronauts’ balance will be extremely compromised.
+Along with reduced muscle mass and bone density they will experience a decrease in aerobic capacity, strength, insulin sensitivity and growth hormone, while experiencing an increase in cortisol production and risk of cancer and an immune system that is so weakened that even a minor infection can pose a major threat.

-Evolution “designed” us to move; in fact, our very health depends on it.
+Evolution “designed” us to move, in fact our very health depends on it.

 So let me ask you a question: